iskur/varwg/docs/CITATION_SECTION.md

 }
 ```

-## Publications Using VG
+## Publications Using VarWG

-The following publications have used VG for weather generation:
+The following publications have used VarWG for weather generation:

 - **Kobler, U. G., Wüest, A., & Schmid, M. (2018).** Effects of Lake–Reservoir Pumped-Storage Operations on Temperature and Water Quality. *Sustainability*, 10(6), 1968. https://doi.org/10.3390/su10061968